zzzprojects/iOS-Tutorial/docs/pages/getting-started/custom-cell.md

 ### detailTextLabel

  - It holds the detail label of the cell, UITableViewCell adds an appropriate label when you create the cell in a style that supports secondary labels.
- - If the style doesn’t support detail labels, nil is returned.
+ - If the style doesn't support detail labels, nil is returned.

 ### accessoryType

  - It also has a property called accessoryType; accessory is the term we use for the small icons or glyphs on the right-hand side.
  - The data type of this is an enumeration and includes the following options;
    - **disclosureIndicator:** The gray chevron to suggest that this row leads to something else.
-B
    - **detailButton:** The informational circle.
    - **detailDisclosureButton:** The combination of the first two.
 There's also
    - **checkmark:**  Show the check mark